Feelings in Finance—Your Empowerment Guide

 All of a sudden, your big dream has been broken down into smaller metrics that are attainable.
 That’s what good budgeting is.

 Now, $165 might not be feasible with the money you have coming in.
-You might have to extend your timeline some.
-Or, you can decide to hustle to find that money.
-But the goal is to look both short and long-term about your money to design a lifestyle that you love.
+You might have to extend your timeline.
+Or, you can pick up a side hustle to find that money.
+But the goal is to look both short- and long-term at your money to design a lifestyle that you love.

 Your job is to create a budget that fits those needs (rent, groceries, bills) and wants (new clothes, accessories, trips) and then stick to that budget.